 There are several ways to program a PIC, but the easiest and proper way to program the PIC-WEB is using a compatible programmer with an ISCP connector and compatible with MPLAB IDE.
-For this purpose it will be used an USB programmer compatible with MPLAB ICD 2 sold by Olimex, the PIC-ICD2-POCKET.
+For this purpose it will be used an USB programmer compatible with MPLAB 8.87 and MPLABX 1.41 PIC-Kit3 sold by Olimex.

-PIC-ICD2-POCKET: to use this programmer first of all you must have it connected to the PC trough an USB cable.
-Then you must select in MPLAB IDE - Configure \rightarrow Select Device...
+PIC-KIT3: to use this programmer first of all you must have it connected to the PC trough an USB cable.
+Then you must select in MPLAB IDE - Configure → Select Device...
 A new window will appear.
 Here you should select your device - PIC18F67J60.
 Here is a screenshot of this window:

-Then you must select in MPLAB IDE - Programmer \rightarrow Select Programmer \rightarrow MPLAB ICD 2.
+Then you must select in MPLAB IDE - Programmer → Select Programmer → PICKit 3.

-Wait while MPLAB is downloading operation system, and after ICD2 is connected - check in menu Programmer - Settings - Power - there is option - Power target circuit from MPLAB ICD 2 - this option should be forbidden, you could not select it.
+Wait while MPLAB is downloading operation system, and after Pic-Kit3 is connected - check in menu Programmer - Settings - Power - there is option - Power target circuit from PicKit3 - this option should be forbidden, you could not select it.
 Now it is safe to connect the programmer to your target board trough an ISCP cable.
 The PIC-WEB should be connected to the power supply.

 If you have something already compiled, you can open the ".hex" file and then program it to the PIC-WEB.
 Just importing the ".hex" file in File → Import menu.
-If you don't have something already compiled, you can use some of the ".hex" files offered by Olimex Ltd. To use them you should first download TCP/IP stack library v5.0 from Microchip's site or some other place of your choice.
-Since this version will not be eternally distributed from Microchip, please ask for assistance from Olimex if you are experiencing difficulties finding the stack files.
+If you don't have something already compiled, you can use some of the ".hex" files offered by Olimex Ltd. To use it please read the license agreement and get the password for the archive.